AndrewAlizaga/golang_simple_type_convertions/README.md

 1 - Obtain a date layout and it's format from a string with no futher indications

-2 - regulat date equations
+2 - regular date equations